-A. Restrictions - Challengers 80-125
+A. Restrictions - Challengers 75-125

 - 1) Players positioned 1-10 in the Pepperstone ATP Rankings twenty-one (21) days prior to the first Monday of the ATP Challenger Tour tournament are prohibited from entering, accepting a wild card and/or competing in an ATP Challenger Tour tournament.
-Players who would have been, had they and all other players entered, a direct acceptance on the original acceptance list for a Grand Slam are prohibited from entering, accepting a wild card and/or competing in an ATP Challenger Tour tournament in the first week of the Grand Slam tournament. - Players positioned 11-50 in the Pepperstone ATP Rankings twenty-one (21) days prior to the first Monday of the ATP Challenger Tour tournament are prohibited from entering but may receive an ATP-approved wild card in order to compete in the Challenger tournament.
+Players who would have been, had they and all other players entered, a direct acceptance on the original acceptance list for a Grand Slam are prohibited from entering, accepting a wild card and/or competing in an ATP Challenger Tour tournament in the first week of the Grand Slam tournament. - 2) Players positioned 11-50 (excluding Entry Protection ranking) in the Pepperstone ATP Rankings twenty-one (21) days prior to the first Monday of the ATP Challenger Tour tournament are prohibited from entering (with the exception of Challenger 175 category) but may receive an ATP-approved wild card in order to compete in the Challenger tournament.
 The Challenger Supervisor will make wild card determinations consistent with the limitations outlined below.
+Players positioned

-Players positioned 11-50 are also prohibited from entering, accepting a wild card or competing in an ATP Challenger Tour 80 tournament. - 3) ATP Challenger Tour tournaments scheduled the same week as an ATP Tour tournament may offer wild cards to players positioned 11-50 in the Pepperstone ATP
+11-50 are also prohibited from entering, accepting a wild card or competing in a Challenger 75 tournament.

-Rankings who have received approval from the ATP on-site Supervisor according to the following breakdown:
+3) ATP Challenger Tour tournaments scheduled the same week as an ATP Tour tournament may offer wild cards to players positioned 11-50 in the Pepperstone ATP Rankings who have received approval from the ATP on-site Supervisor according to the following breakdown: